willjohnsonio/learn-gatsby-how-to-build-your-first-gatsby-blog/README.md

-# Learn Gatsby: How to Build Your First Gatsby Blog Livestream notes
+<h1 align="center">   Learn Gatsby: How to Build Your First Gatsby Blog Livestream notes</h1>

 This repo contains notes notes on the Learn Gatsby Livestream featuring Laurie Barth